Runway Construction

 MSP runway closures - 2025

-Runway pavement and other maintenance work was completed this summer that closed runways at the Minneapolis-St. Paul International Airport (MSP) in 2024.
-Additional work is planned for 2025.
+Runway pavement and other maintenance work was completed the summer of 2024 that closed runways at the Minneapolis-St. Paul International Airport (MSP).
+In 2025, additional runway closures are planned for necessary airfield work.
 More information about this project is provided below.

 MSP Airport has over 32 miles of runways and taxiways.
 It is critical to maintain airfield infrastructure for the safety of aircraft operations.